Detailed guides to painful problems, treatments & more

 In the PBMT device used, the only visible diode is the red one.
 For the placebo treatment, 905 nm laser diodes and the 875 nm LED diodes were deactivated (turned off), and the power of the 640-nm LED diodes were turned down to 1 mW (mean power for each diode) to keep the visual aspect of red light, but not to deliver an effective therapeutic or considerable dose according the current available evidence.

 (Funny that the authors felt it was necessary to clarify “deactivated” with the parenthetical “turned off.”
-Of all the jargon in this paper, that was the term that needed definition?)
+Of all the jargon in this paper, that was the term that needed translation? 😜)

 The illuminating results

 So what happened?
-What any reasonably savvy cynic would expect: there was no important difference between real laser therapy and the fake stuff.
+What any reasonably savvy cynic would expect: there was no important difference between legitimate lasers and lame ones.

 More specifically, there was no clinically important difference in pain intensity, general disability, or any secondary outcome after one, three, six, or twelve months.

-Yes, there was a slight boost in “global perceived effects” at one month for the lasered folks.
-Laser therapy advocates will point to this single data point and declare victory.
-But it’s just a moderate, temporary, short-term benefit for a rather squishy secondary way of measuring the effect of therapy — and it’s entirely possible it would vanish if you did the whole study all over again.
+Yes, there was a slight boost in “global perceived effects” at one month for the lasered folks, and PBMT advocates will point to this single data point and try to snatch victory from the jaws of defeat.
+But it’s just a moderate, temporary, short-term benefit for a rather squishy secondary way of measuring the effect of therapy — and it’s might well vanish if you did the whole study all over again.

 Consider the source

-One good example of the quality of the trial is that, delightfully, it was “prospectively registered” — which means that they declared in advance what they were up to (which makes it harder to fudge things later; p-hacking is harder when you’ve put all your cards on the table in advance).
+One good example of the quality of the trial is that, delightfully, it was “prospectively registered” — which means that they declared in advance what they were up to, which makes it harder to fudge things later.
+“P-hacking” — torturing the data until it tells you what you want to hear — is harder to get away with when you’ve put all your cards on the table in advance.

 This isn’t the last word, of course

-As always with laser therapy, it’s quite reasonable to wonder if fiddling with the dials might make an important difference, and the authors — who have some vested interests in laser therapy — urge further investigation of “the optimization of PBMT parameters.”
+It’s always reasonable to ask if different parameters might work better, and the authors — who have some vested interests in laser therapy — urge further investigation of “the optimization of PBMT parameters.”
 And it’s hard to disagree with that.

-What if the WALT way is the wrong way?
-That’s a huge problem for laser therapy.
-What are the odds that some other way is going to work well when the officially endorsed method is utterly ineffective?
-Even if a different dosage is eventually proven to work rather well, that would also mean that the experts at WALT got it hopelessly wrong up to that point… and laser therapy as we know it today is based on guessing, not evidence.
+And yet the results show that the WALT way is probably the wrong way.
+And what are the odds that some other way is going to work well?
+Even if different parameters are eventually validated, that would also mean that the experts at WALT got it hopelessly wrong up to now… which strongly suggests that their recommended PBMT parameters have been guesses, not based on good evidence.

 WALT’s mission?
 “To stimulate high quality research in photobiomodulation…” They got that in this case — arguably for the first time.
 Be careful what you wish for, WALT!